Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

-ID is not a specific medical disorder like pneumonia or strep throat, and it is not a mental health disorder.
-People with ID have significantly below average intellectual functioning that limits their ability to cope with one or more areas of normal daily living (adaptive skills) to such a degree that they require ongoing support.
-Adaptive skills are divided into 3 areas:
+Intellectual disability (ID) is not a specific medical disorder like pneumonia or strep throat, and it is not a mental health disorder.
+People with ID have significantly below average intellectual functioning that is severe enough to limit their ability to cope with one or more areas of normal daily living (adaptive skills) to such a degree that they require ongoing support.
+Adaptive skills may be categorized into several areas including

-Based only on IQ test scores, about 3% of the total population are considered to have ID.
-However, if classification is based on the need for support, only about 1% of people are classified as having significant mental (cognitive) limitation.
+Based only on IQ test scores, about 3% of the population has intellectual disability (an IQ of less than 70).
+If classification is based on the need for support, only about 1% of the population has severe intellectual disability.

 Levels of Intellectual Disability

-A wide variety of medical and environmental conditions can cause ID.
-Some are genetic.
+A wide variety of medical and environmental conditions can cause intellectual disability.
+Some conditions are genetic.
 Some are present before or at the time of conception, and others occur during pregnancy, during birth, or after birth.
 The common factor is that something interferes with the growth and development of the brain.
-However, doctors can identify a specific cause in only about one third of people with mild ID and in two thirds of people with moderate to profound ID.
+Even with recent advances in genetics, especially techniques of chromosome analysis, a specific cause of ID often cannot be identified.